 The AAI may also be susceptible to dishonest responding, especially if a patient really wants to receive a cosmetic procedure.
 You should consider these results along with your consultation to determine how open the patient has been about their true motivations and expectations for treatment.
 If you would like to assess patient openness as well as their BDD scores, please use the Cosmetic Readiness Questionnaire (CRQ).

-Two percentiles are presented to indicate how AAI scores compare to a body dysmorphic disorder group and a community sample.
-A BDD percentile of 50 indicates average symptoms for someone with a BDD diagnosis before treatment, while the community percentile represents scores in comparison to a normal population.
+Two percentiles are presented to indicate how AAI scores compare to a body dysmorphic disorder (BDD) group and a community sample.
+A BDD percentile of 50 indicates average symptoms for someone with a BDD diagnosis (before receiving treatment), while the community percentile represents scores in comparison to a normal population.
+For example, a score of 27 represents a BDD percentile of 50 and a normative percentile of 97.
+This indicates that compared to the normal population the respondent scored higher than 97 percent of individuals, which corresponds to a typical presentation for someone with BDD.

 Developer